TexasInstruments/ind-comms-sdk/docs_src/docs/api_guide/components/networking/icss_emac.md

 ICSS-EMAC runs on the host processor, provides a well defined set of APIs to configure the firmware, send packets to the firmware and receive packet from the firmware.
 Industrial Communication Protocol specific firmware (running on PRUICSS cores) implements a 2 port ethernet switch supporting 802.1d at 100 Mbps.

-\note ICSS-EMAC will be supported for use in Profinet Device, EtherNet/IP Adapter and PRP(Parallel Redundancy Protocol) examples only.
+\note ICSS-EMAC will be supported for use in Profinet Device, EtherNet/IP Adapter and PRP(Parallel Redundancy Protocol) examples only. \n ICSS firmware to support above protocols or EMAC (to add one or more Ethernet port) is not supported in this release.

 ## Features Supported